rainmanhhh/react-pnpm-template/README.md

 If you run `npm test` and the console gets stuck after printing `react-scripts test --env=jsdom` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebookincubator/create-react-app#713](https://github.com/facebookincubator/create-react-app/issues/713).

-We recommend deleting `node_modules` in your project and running `npm install` (or `yarn` if you use it) first.
+We recommend deleting `node_modules` in your project and running `pnpm install --shamefully-flatten` first.
 If it doesn't help, you can try one of the numerous workarounds mentioned in these issues:

 * [facebook/jest#1767](https://github.com/facebook/jest/issues/1767)
 * [facebook/watchman#358](https://github.com/facebook/watchman/issues/358)